front-end-intermediate/session-11/readme.md

 ## Toggle

-This refers to the toggle functionality that marks a Pirate as spotted.
+Add the toggle functionality that marks a Pirate as spotted.

 The action in question is togglePirate.
-Add a method:
+Add a method to the Pirate component:

 ```js
 toggleItem = (id) => {